wlonk/arcadia/rules/moments_of_uncertainty.rst

 Use this when you wish to convince another main character to do something.

+.. todo:: How does "tempt someone" work for a supporting character?

 *Face*: If they do what you want, they gain a token.
 If they don't, they mark a reputation.